Tutorial: High Speed Fiber Modulator Basics

 - The RF driver

-- The fast switching driving electronics generating 0-1 V or 0-5 V depending on the RF driver
+- Eventually a fast switching synchronization electronics generating 0-1 V or 0-5 V depending on the RF driver

-The RF driver is typically supplied by the AOM component supplier.
-An example of multi-function, simple to use fast switching synchronization electronics module is shown in figure 3.
-This module combines an impressive number of functions including pulse-picking and an AWG (Arbitrary Waveform Generator).
-This pulse delay generator is manufactured by Aerodiode :
+An example of multi-function, simple to use fast switching synchronization electronics module is shown in figure 4.
+This module is not mandatory but it combines an impressive number of functions for complex synchronization needs including pulse-picking and an AWG (Arbitrary Waveform Generator).
+This pulse delay generator is manufactured by AeroDIODE :

 Electro-optics modulator : EOM